 Have fun with these fun facts!
 We cover the waterfront from ales to zombies.
 Enjoy these alcoholic beverages trivia.
 Then share your favorites with your friends, family, and co-workers!

-The total alcohol content of a standard can of beer, glass of dinner wine, or spirits drink are the same.
-Each has six-tenths of an ounce of pure alcohol.
-To a breathalyzer, a drink is a drink is a drink.1 Discover more at Standard Drinks and Alcohol Equivalence.
-Why Knowing them is Important.
+The total pure alcohol in a standard drink is the same.
+Each has six-tenths of an ounce.
+So a drink is a drink is a drink.1 Learn more at Standard Drinks.
+And also at Alcohol Equivalence.
+Knowing about them is important.

 Alcohol is a flavor enhancer.
 2

 The trick to setting liquor aflame in drinks or food dishes is to prewarm the glass, cooking vessel, and liquor.
 Preheat a spoonful of liquor, light it, then pour it into the remaining liquor to be set aflame.
 3

 Proof expresses the proportion of alcohol in a beverage.
 It’s twice the percent.
 For instance, a 100-proof beverage is 50% alcohol.
 It’s from early days when “proof” of a whiskey used in barter.
 It was mixed with gunpowder.
 That was to see if it contained enough alcohol to burn.
 4

 Whiskey and whisky both refer to alcohol distilled from grain.
 Whiskey is the usual American spelling.
 Especially for beverages distilled in the U.S. and Ireland.
 Whisky is the spelling for Canadian and Scotch distilled beverages.
 5

 Unlike beer and wine, all spirits are originally completely clear and colorless.
 Their golden browns and other hues are the result of the aging process.
 6

 There is no worm in tequila.
 It’s in mezcal, a spirit beverage distilled from a different plant.
 And it’s not actually a worm, but a gusano or butterfly caterpillar.
 7